 iTools dongle for Pokémon Go not working on iOS 17?
 Our guide gives a tested fix for location issues, based on hands-on use.
 Get it working now.

 Investing in a hardware tool like the iTools dongle for Pokémon Go, only to see your avatar stubbornly fixed in your real-world location, is a common and deeply frustrating experience.
 You’ve followed the basic steps, the device says it’s connected, but nothing is happening in-game.
 You might be worried about compatibility with the latest iOS update, confused by the lack of clear setup instructions, or concerned about the risk of account strikes.
-This guide addresses those exact problems.
+Understanding how Pokémon GO detects unrealistic GPS behavior is essential before using any location simulation method.
+This guide explains how Pokémon GO soft bans and cooldowns work.

 Based on direct testing of the iTools BT 2.0 Dongle on an iPhone 15 running iOS 17, we provide a clear, step-by-step method to get your device working correctly.
 We’ll cover the initial setup, explain why common issues occur, and show you how to resolve them.
 This iTools dongle Pokémon Go guide is designed to give you a reliable solution for iOS location simulation without jailbreak.